awarenessxz/TempFileDrop/README.md

 ![design 3](doc/architecture_design3.png)

 This design was built upon the second implementation.
+Instead of registering each backend services as a keycloak client, I used an API Gateway to manage authentication.
 In additional to the implementations above, I added a few more implementations below.
 Refer to the [design 3's documentation](design3) for more information.
 - **API Gateway** with **Centralized Authentication**
-- **Storage Admin Console**
+- **Storage Console**

 ## Design Considerations